A Self-Improving Coding Agent: Safety Considerations

 It is vitally important to carefully consider the safety implications posed by systems designed to be self-improving.
 While our self-improving coding agent shows improvement in certain agentic tasks, there seem to be limits to what can be achieved with such purely scaffolding based systems (as seen in Figure~\ref{fig:aime_gpqa}), which do not modify the model weights.
 If the system updated the model weights as well as the scaffolding, we would expect that the risks of recursively self-improving systems would be higher.
 We highlight two key mechanisms for mitigating any risks.

 First, a key safety mitigation in such systems is observability: that humans can and do oversee all aspects of potentially self-improving systems.
 We have thus architected \acr{SICA} with sophisticated yet user-friendly observability mechanisms, which provide rich insight into the chain-of-thought, actions and sub-agent invocations at each step.
 These include an interactive web interface for easy oversight of all events occurring in the agent system, as well as the asynchronous LLM-based overseer, which may be prompted to treat various behaviors as grounds for canceling an agent, and which may also use a different LLM to the running agent.
-We use these mechanisms to oversee the system at every step.
+See Appendix~\ref{subsec:overseer_prompt} for an example overseer judgement and the control afforded to it at each asynchronous invocation.
 Given the lack of model weight updates, which make it difficult but not impossible for the model to encode e.g.\ stenographic messages \citep{motwani2023perfect,motwani2024secret} in the chain-of-thought, we believe this provides strong safety mitigation.
 That said, for recursively self-improving systems where the model weights are also updated, observability mechanisms, on their own, are clearly inadequate, and further research on safety mechanisms is clearly necessary.

 The second opportunity for safety mitigation is inherent to the iterative, evaluation-based update procedure.
 While our initial benchmark set focuses on measuring capabilities we wish to improve, it is entirely possible to include safety-related evaluations in this benchmark set, to validate each agent before it progresses to the next iteration as the meta-agent.